How Many Rivers Are On Earth

 Citizen Science and Community Engagement

 Community engagement is also essential for successful river management.
-By involving local communities in the planning and implementation of river management projects, it is possible to ensure that these projects meet the needs of the people who depend on rivers for their livelihoods.
+By involving local communities in the planning and implementation of river management projects, it is possible to confirm that these projects meet the needs of the people who depend on rivers for their livelihoods.

 Interdisciplinary Approaches